JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

 > [Comment](https://github.com/microsoft/TypeScript/pull/40105#issuecomment-675258614): Why not just test whether the token is a keyword? i.e. use `isKeyword`

 Aha!
-So there _is_ a utility to do what I wanted!
+So there _is_ a utility to check whether a token is a keyword!
 Super.

 ```diff